motion/orbit/notes/next.md

+sorting by prepping to split out work as best possible:

+- finish some app management stuff:

+  - create new app pane with pick name/etc
+  - customizable search app

+- figure out account management
+  - need some way to sync

 work to split out:

 - make it much easier to create apps / have them in their own area
   - with their own data they can easily hook into
 - syncers bugfixing and improving performance and data storage
 - memory as a source
-- topics as a source
 - const [key, setKey] = useSetting('key')
-  - - easy way to be able to have a new UI-related query/update on setting
+  - easy way to be able to have a new UI-related query/update on setting

+for me once split out:

+- search interaction with other apps
+- people with topics
+- memory app or some idea of how to make it work
+- topics as a source / topics apps generally

 next steps: